 Writer, teacher, and founder of the international mindfulness community, The Open Heart Project.
 Working to create a good human world, one breath at a time.

-Susan Piver is the New York Times bestselling author of eight books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, and The Wisdom of a Broken Heart.
-Her new book is Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation .
+Susan Piver is the New York Times bestselling author of nine books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, and The Wisdom of a Broken Heart.
+Her latest book is Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation .
+Her next work, The Four Noble Truths of Love, will be published in early 2018.

 Susan Piver is a deeply intuitive and innovative thinker.
 She has both tenderness and acuity regarding what concerns us.
 I could not recommend her more highly.

 Susan has an international reputation for being an exceptionally skillful meditation teacher.
-She teaches workshops and speaks on mindfulness, meaning, communication styles, relationships, and creativity.
+She teaches workshops and speaks on mindfulness, resilience, communication, relationships, and creativity.
 She has been a student of Buddhism since 1995, graduated from a Buddhist seminary in 2004 and was authorized to teach meditation in the Shambhala Buddhist lineage in 2005.

 Susan Piver is one of my favorite people on the planet.
 A deep thinker and brilliant teacher.

 Known for her insight, clarity, and humor, Susan is as comfortable giving a 60-minute keynote to an audience of thousands as she is leading a day-long offsite for a small group.
-To audiences from London and San Francisco, Amsterdam and Toronto, and in interviews with Oprah, Ann Curry, Katie Couric, the New York Times, O Magazine, Redbook, and others, Susan’s mission is to teach everyone how to slow down, soften our hearts, sharpen our minds, and create a life of fearlessness and authenticity.
+To audiences from London and San Francisco, Amsterdam and Toronto, and in interviews with Oprah, Ann Curry, Katie Couric, the New York Times, O Magazine, Redbook, and others, Susan’s mission is to teach everyone how to slow down, give deeply, and create a life of fearlessness and authenticity.

 Susan is a passionate and riveting speaker.
 She draws you in with compelling stories and a great sense of humor, and leaves you with clear advice and the motivation to change your life for the better.